Unscripted language

 You can see when a prospect is actually in-market versus casually discussing the category.

-The richest threads are usually the ones where a buyer explains what is broken today, what they have tried already, and what they need from the next solution.
+The richest threads are not broad opinion posts.
+They are the ones where a buyer explains what is broken, what they have tried, what tradeoffs matter, and what they need from the next solution.
+Specificity is what turns Reddit into a research asset.

-The workaround explains the job to be done better than a generic category label ever will.
+The workaround often explains the job to be done better than a category label because it reveals how the buyer is coping today.

-Competitor mentions reveal the decision set you are actually in, not the one you assumed.
+Competitor mentions reveal the decision set you are actually in rather than the one you hoped to be in.

-Budget, team size, integrations, and implementation speed all shape whether a lead is worth pursuing.
+Budget, team size, integrations, approval process, and implementation speed all shape what the buyer will realistically choose.

-Prioritize recommendation posts, complaints, and fit-heavy workflow discussions over generic chatter.
+Prioritize recommendation requests, complaints, and fit-heavy workflow discussions over broad category chatter.

 It should not replace them entirely, but it is an excellent way to find raw language, recurring pain, and high-signal interview prompts before you ever book a call.

 Specificity.
-The more a buyer describes their current tool, workflow, constraints, or frustration, the more valuable the thread becomes.
+The more a buyer explains the current workflow, failed alternatives, constraints, and desired outcome, the more valuable the thread becomes.

 Turn noisy Reddit monitoring into a founder-focused workflow for customer research, competitor watching, and buying intent.